 - Cruises Only – Earn 3 Bonvoy points for every dollar you spend when you book a cruise through the Marriott Cruises Only partnership link

-Marriott Rewarding Events provide the ability to earn points or miles to members who book and hold qualifying group meetings and events at Marriott properties (with the exception of Residence Inn, Marriott Executive Apartments and TownePlace Suites).
+Marriott Rewarding Events provide the ability to earn points or miles to members who book and hold qualifying group meetings and events at Marriott properties (except Residence Inn, Marriott Executive Apartments, and TownePlace Suites).

 Elite Members may earn more than the 60,000 base point maximum with extra bonus points:

 - Silver Elite, 10% bonus, up to 66,000 points per qualifying event.

 - Gold Elite, 25% bonus, up to 75,000 points per qualifying event.